-In 2011 The Co-operative Group was forced to make an ‘historic compromise’ with private capital to prevent the collapse of its banking arm.
+The Co-operative Group had been forced to make an ‘historic compromise’ with private capital to prevent the collapse of its banking arm.
 The stakes were high: failure of the bank would probably have meant the end of The Co-operative Group itself – the oldest and most iconic co-operative in the world.
 A rescue was arranged without state intervention (in contrast to the rescue of Lloyds and RBS in 2008), but at a price.

 Late in 2013, a deal was struck with people who had lent the bank money, including several US hedge funds, giving them a 70% share of the bank.
 The Co-operative Group remained the largest shareholder.
 But it had lost overall control.

 For many customers the first instinct was to leave for Nationwide or one of the other mutuals.
 With US hedge funds in control, what chance that the bank would maintain its world-leading ethical policies and brave campaigning?

 The Save Our Bank campaign started with the belief that something good could be saved if the customers who cared about ethics were organised – because without customers any bank is worthless – something even a hedge fund understands.
 Over 10,000 supporters signed up to an on-line campaign calling on the bank to maintain its ethical policy and for an eventual return to co-operative control.

 For many loyal customers, Save Our Bank offered a way to make their feelings known without leaving – a point not lost on the bank.

 The first challenge for the campaign came when the new management said it would survey customers about a renewed ethical policy.
 Surveys can be manipulated and this could be used as an excuse to water the ethical policy down, for example by downplaying ‘political’ concerns like human rights in favour of promises to ‘treat customers fairly’.